TriMe++: Multi-threaded triangular meshing in two dimensions: Performance

 \subsubsection{Mesh quality}

-Figures \ref{fig:Poker_adaptive_median_quality}(a,b) show the median aspect and edge ratio against the number of iterations for the three meshing methods, respectively.
+Figures \ref{fig:Poker_adaptive_median_quality}(a,b) show the median aspect and edge ratio against the number of iterations using the point addition scheme for the three meshing methods, respectively.
 The peaks in the plots correspond to when points are added into the mesh according to the point addition scheme.
 All three meshing methods achieve very good median ratios at termination.

-Table~\ref{tbl:Adaptive poker meshing termination quality stats} shows the mesh quality statistics at termination.
+Table~\ref{tbl:Adaptive poker meshing termination quality stats} shows the mesh quality statistics at termination using the point addition scheme.
 All three methods achieve good overall mesh quality at termination, with most triangles having $\alpha<2$.
 The maximum aspect ratio for the mesh generated with DistMesh is much larger than the other two.
 Generally, through our empirical testing, the needle-type triangle is not a concern for either DistMesh or CVD meshing, as their meshes all have maximum edge ratios at reasonably low values.
 However, DistMesh may result in extremely flat triangles with very large aspect ratios, while CVD meshing does not have this problem.
 In all our testing, the hybrid method generates meshes with reasonable maximum aspect ratios similar to that of CVD meshing.

 The hybrid method can improve upon the triangulation quality from DistMesh, and like CVD meshing, it tends to avoid extremely flat or needle type triangles.
 The hybrid method also has a lower computation time similar to that of DistMesh.
-Therefore, it is especially advantageous in serial, or in parallel with a low number of threads.
+Therefore, it is especially advantageous in serial meshing, or in parallel meshing with a low number of threads.